VJZ-Corp/vjz-corp.github.io/resources/cs/μarch.md

 <img width="825" height="825" alt="image" src="https://github.com/user-attachments/assets/c83b3a32-78ce-4053-bae7-63bfe715dba5" />

 There are two dies in Zen 5 chips.
 The larger one in the top center supports PCIe and media encoding, and it contains the memory controller, the display engine, and many more modern components.
-The actual CPU itself is in the lower right, and here is the zoomed in labeled die shot:
+The actual CPU itself is in the lower right, and here is the zoomed-in labeled die shot:

 <img width="825" height="707" alt="image" src="https://github.com/user-attachments/assets/aa7121c5-1efe-4aac-a746-a8bf305827d6" />